dockerforfriends/dockerforfriends.github.io/src/build.md

-# Build out first image
+# Build our first image

 In this chapter, we will start building our first image and familisiarize.
 The completed example is accessible [here](https://github.com/dockerforfriends/webinar-material/blob/main/chapter-4/Dockerfile)